AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 Dean responds with a cold, ''I guess that's something you and I have in common'' that slips out before he can think about it and stops everyone dead.

-And so Bobby points a shotgun at him and threatens to blast his ass full of buckshot if Dad doesn't get off his damn property.
+It all ends with Bobby pointing a shotgun at Dad and threatening to blast his ass full of buckshot if he doesn't get off his damn property.

 That's about the it.